Our Organizational History

 - your prayers and financial support.

 - Life Ministry Coordinators.
-A Life Ministry Coordinator is one or several individuals in a local congregation seeking opportunities to educate and motivate members of their
+An LMC is one or several individuals in a local congregation seeking opportunities to educate and motivate members of their

 owncongregation for service as Christian witnesses and citizens on life and family issues.